sunilkmr210/E-shop/README.md

 1. Navbar
    - Contains search feature where products can be searched, implemented using mongo query. keyword to check - "jeans".
-   - Link to products where all products are found and there is server side filtering is implemented.
+   - Link to products where all products are found  which is implemented using server side filtering.
    - Option to register and login which changes to sign out on successfull login.
      Database user to check - "kelt1", "12345678"
    - Cart is implemented where user specific cart is feteched on login.